programmfabrik/easydb-documentation/en/technical/plugins/plugins.md

 Callbacks that are called before and after database updates.
 The data can be validated and manipulated before it is saved in the database.

-* Callbacks before data is updated or deleted.
+* **Callbacks before data is updated or deleted**.
 Validate the content of the data before it is saved/deleted in the database.
 Manipulate data before it is saved in the database.

   * `db_pre_update_one`
     * called before one object is saved in the database